 Duct tape can fix just about anything and is water resistant!

 These you will need to start your fire.
-Make sure to keep them dry or have waterproof matches.
+Make sure to keep them dry or bring waterproof matches.

 You can use a whistle to alert people around you if you’re in trouble.

 You will definitely want something to keep those pests away.
 We recommend citronella candles and lotions that are safe for the environment.

 You want to stay hygienic, so bring your toothbrush and anything else you need to feel good in the morning.
 Depending on the bathroom situation, you may need to bring toilet paper.

-Sometimes, medications we take everyday are often the most forgettable!
-If you have a need to take any medications, please make sure you remember to pack them.
+Sometimes, medications we take everyday are the most forgettable!
+If you have a need to take any medications, please make sure you pack them.

 Of course, you could always just sit on a log, stump, or blanket, but folding chairs make for a more comfortable evening sitting around the fire.

 You’ll want to take pictures of all the beautiful scenery around you.
 Maybe this is as simple as the camera on your phone, or you can bring a higher-end camera for those who are photographers.
 If you really want to disconnect from technology, a simple disposable camera works great!

-Before you jump into this list, you should start by looking into your campsite to see what’s already available to you.
-Then, you should plan your meals for your whole trip.
-That will help you narrow down exactly what cooking supplies you need so you don’t overpack.
+Always plan your meals ahead of time for your whole trip.
+That will help you narrow down exactly what cooking supplies you need so you don't miss anything.

-Check the campsite to see if there is a place to refill any water bottles you have.
-Also if there is no filtered water available, make sure you bring a water filtration system, treatment tablets, or enough water to last your whole trip.
+This is very important.
+Check the campsite ahead of time to see if there is potable water available to refill any water bottles you have.
+If there is no filtered water available, make sure you bring a water filtration system, treatment tablets, or enough water to last your whole trip.

 Bring this if your campsite doesn’t already have a place to cook your meals.
 You might want to bring it along even if you plan on cooking all of your meals over the fire (you never know when a rainy day might make your campfire soggy).
 Remember to bring fuel, if your camp stove requires it.

 This is useful for cutting your ingredients.
 Of course, you can always use a wooden stump to really get the outdoors experience.

-You can keep any food that needs to be stored in a cooler.
+You can keep any food that needs to be kept cold in a cooler.
 I would recommend a hard cooler since they tend to keep everything best.
 Remember to keep all of your food well stored and away from wild animals!

 Foil is super handy for cooking over a fire and wrapping up leftovers.